Recent publications related to the field of Scandinavian Studies

 New publication: Herman Bang translated to English

-In february 2022 Norvik press will publish an anthology of newly translated texts by the Norwegian journalist and author Herman Bang (1857-1912), introducing a broad selection of his short stories and journalism to a new public.
+In february 2022 Norvik press will publish an anthology of newly translated texts by the Danish journalist and author Herman Bang (1857-1912), introducing a broad selection of his short stories and journalism to a new public.

 Ny publikation: "Minoritetsdiskurser i norsk litteratur"